 From 260MB to 13GB per hour

-This really depends on the video-streaming service you’re using and the quality at which you’re streaming.
+This really depends on the streaming service you’re using and the quality at which you’re watching.
 On the lower end of the scale, streaming 480p-quality videos on YouTube may use as little as 260MB per hour.
 On the other end of the scale, streaming 4K TV shows on Netflix or 4K movies on Stan may use as much as 7GB per hour of playback.